xiGUAwanOU/tech-note/version-control-systems/git/howto__cherry-pick.md

 # Cherry Pick

-The sub-command `cherry-pick` will do the thing.
+The sub-command `cherry-pick` will try to apply a commit from another branch to the current branch.
 For example:

 ```console
 $ git cherry-pick b13f38ca046d36db7e5ec19569e4333ae1c65dff